achimcc/codingconnects/src/content/posts/2020-12-23---Typization-of-the-Redux-Store.md

 }
 ```

-The Typescript compiler will even fail to compile.
+The TypeScript compiler will even fail to compile.
 This is since the property `vehicle.fuel`doesn't exists on the `vehicle` of sub-type `bike`!
 What we can do, to fix this, is called type-guarding:

 ```javascript
 function printVehicle(vehicle: Vehicle) {